 Here are five easy ways to use your phone for good, not evil:

 - Mindfulness – Focusing your thoughts to be present in the moment rather than worrying about the past or the future will help anxiety and reduce stress.
 Try adding 15 minutes to your calendar each day for the upcoming week to practice mindfulness.
 Phone apps like Calm or Headspace can help guide you.

 - Practice gratitude – Being thankful and showing it are key to higher self-esteem and empathy for yourself and others.
-Email yourself what you’re grateful for to read when you get to work or keep a gratitude list on your phone in your notes app to reference daily.
+Set a timer on your phone to go off at a random date and time to prompt you to pause and reflect on what you are grateful for in that moment.

 - Invest in relationships – A sense of belonging with others helps bring meaning to life.
-Take just a few minutes out of each day to text three friends or colleagues to let them know you are thinking of them and wishing them well.
+Take just a few minutes out of each day to text a friend or colleague to let them know you are thinking of them and wishing them well.

 - Focus on your strengths – Everyone performs better when they zero in on their strengths rather than their weaknesses.
 Email yourself one strength and one idea for how to use it during the day to read when you get to work.
 Set a reminder in your phone to do this!